 And even if it has been a while (1989), the Dutch fans still claim bend 7 as their very own ‘Dutch Corner‘, coloring it orange during race days…

-However, there is probably nothing like the Dutch taking over the entire Alpe during the fundraiser event called ‘Alpe d’HuZes‘, when it becomes the epitome of their fight against cancer.
+However, there is probably nothing like the Dutch taking over the entire Alpe and Bourg d’Oissans during the fundraiser event called ‘Alpe d’HuZes‘, when it becomes the epitome of their fight against cancer.

 You can read more on that on my ‘Alpe d’HuZes‘ page, but during the year of our Team AD6 Tweets’ participation, I climbed the Alpe nine times in total within less than a month, eight of which within a week, so I have come to know it quite well.

-Or, at least the classic route of it – I also once rode the very nice ‘Villard-Reculas’ version, but never the ‘Col de Sarenne’, which basically is the approach from the (south-)east and I’m not covering that on this page.
+Or, at least the classic route of it – I also once rode the very nice ‘Villard-Reculas’ version, but never the ‘Col de Sarenne’; both of these alternatives are described further on.

 Since June 2011, there’s a Bend 0 sign on Alpe d’Huez, which is located in the final hairpin after entering Alpe d’Huez and going through the tunnel.